teesquared/flasturbate/README.md

 [Teesquared's fork of RABCDAsm][]

-Follow the "Compiling from source" instruction there and you will also build flasturbate.exe.
+Follow the "Compiling from source" instruction there and you will also build flasturbate.

   [Flasturbate]: https://github.com/Teesquared/flasturbate
   [Teesquared's fork of RABCDAsm]: https://github.com/Teesquared/RABCDAsm